azhirnov/cpu-gpu-arch/gpu/PowerVR_PC.md

 ## Notes

 **2D** - 2D Core (TLA).
 The purpose of the 2D core is to perform efficient blitting operations.
-For example, OS composition may utilize the 2D core so that the rest of the GPU pipeline can be dedicated to application rendering. <br/>
+For example, OS composition may utilize the 2D core so that the rest of the GPU pipeline can be dedicated to application rendering.
+Used for: buffer copy, image copy, image blit.<br/>
 **3D** - TBDR pass ?<br/>
 **FBA** - Frame Buffer Accumulate unit.<br/>
 **HSR** - Hidden Surface Removal.<br/>